It all started with Emil Berliner

-Helmut Naida and Georg Söffker during the transfer of a tape recording.
+Helmut Najda and Georg Söffker during the transfer of a tape recording.
 New feed-back cutterheads can cut the groove on lacquer instead of wax.
 The frequency response is extended to 15,000 Hz, a huge increase in quality.

 Hamburg, Studio "Erholung": The permanently installed Studio II is expanded, a Hammond organ is purchased.
 Recording of "Vis à vis, mon ami" with Michael Jary and Renée Franke.

 Hanover, Beethovensaal: recording with Heinz Wildhagen, Karlheinz Westphal and Werner Grimme.
 The mixing console has four channels.
 Neumann U-47 microphones are mainly being used.